Characterization of single layer anti-reflective coatings for bolometer-based rare event searches: Fabrication

 The ALD process was lengthy and required up to six hours to produce a single wafer.
 This technique has the advantage that more complex coating geometries can be achieved through nanopatterning.
 These geometries will be explored in future work.

 \paragraph{SiO$_2$ coatings} Silicate coatings were deposited using a High Deposition BMR plasma-enhanced chemical vapor deposition (PECVD).
 The system uses time-varying magnetic fields to generate highly dissociated plasmas of the precursor material which allows for a higher rate of deposition.
 Precursors of SiH$_4$ and O$_2$ gasses were used to create SiO$_2$ films at rates of up to \unit[3000]{{\AA}/min}.
-In the case of the BMR PECVD at the UCLA NRF, a user would input a desired time of deposition (as opposed to a desired thickness).
+In the case of the BMR PECVD, the input is a desired time of deposition (as opposed to a desired thickness).
 This led to less precision in the final thickness of the coating; however, this process was very efficient and several wafers of different thicknesses could be produced over the course of a few hours.